wimbletond/CMPT280/cmpt280_code/readme.txt

 Sharma

-DOCKER SETUP - Containerize The Program #If Docker is installed, proceed to containerizing Isolate the program and it's associated files to ensure no actual files are affected
+DOCKER SETUP - Containerize The Program #If Docker is installed, disregard.
+Isolate the program and it's associated files to ensure no actual files are affected

 Following instructions are summarized from https://docs.docker.com/engine/install/